3 questions to ask yourself to find out if you need to learn about Ayurveda:

 - Mindful eating to promote healthy digestion

 - Connecting with nature through what you eat and activities, including sleep cycles

 - Experiencing optimal wellness, and knowing how to get back there when you are out of balance

 I know that all sounds crazy and out there, the first time I learned about Ayurveda, way back in my 200 hour yoga teacher training, I was skeptical and confused by what I saw.
 But I am telling you if you try it, you’ll appreciate it.

 Ask me how!
-As always you can contact me for a discovery call, 805.262.7806, to see how I can help you achieve optimal health and well being.
+As always you can book time with me to see how I can help you achieve optimal health and well being.

 Here are a few more details and history about Ayurveda, from an article I wrote a few years ago: Formed from the words for life/longevity: Ayu and wisdom/knowledge: Veda, Ayurveda a sister science to Yoga, emerged from the ancient texts of India, the Vedas, or “Books of Wisdom,” believed to date back at least five thousand years.
 As a completely universal body of wisdom, Ayurvedic principles can be woven into any lifestyle, region of the world or time, due to the fact that Ayurveda is rooted in the laws and cycles of Nature.
 According to Ayurveda health is a continuous and participatory process that embraces all aspects of life.
 Achieving balance in all of these areas is the true measure of vibrant health.
 Ayurvedic recommendations are not based on averages or universal rules, but on an individual’s current imbalance.
 Each recommendation is focused on bringing balance back so that self-healing and vibrant health can be obtained and maintained.